 The MMPDU is classified as a bufferable MMPDU

-The MMPDU is not the CSI frame, Beamforming frame, and Beamforming frame/CQI frame listed at the beginning of 35.3.14.1 (General).
+The MMPDU is not one of the frames (#10321)listed at the beginning of 35.3.14.1 (General).

 NOTE—MMPDU only includes the Frame Body field of the management frame and does not include a MAC header and a frame check sequence (FCS) of the management frame (see 3.2 (Definitions specific to IEEE 802.11)).

-Otherwise, an MLD with dot11EHTBaseLineFeaturesImplementedOnly equal to true shall not transmit an individually addressed MMPDU that is intended for one or more STA(s)50 affiliated with the associated MLD with46 setup link(s)50 to another STA (other than the intended STA(s)50) affiliated with the associated MLD with a setup link.
+Otherwise, an MLD with dot11EHTBaseLineFeaturesImplementedOnly equal to true shall not transmit an individually addressed MMPDU, which is intended for one STA(#12650) affiliated with the associated MLD operating on an(#12646) enabled(#14046) link(#12650), (#10322) to another STA (other than the intended STA(#12650)) affiliated with the associated MLD operating on (#12646) a setup link through an STA affiliated with the MLD operating on the setup link(#12646) subject to additional constraints (see 35.3.7 (Link management))(#14046).

-An individually addressed MMPDU transmitted by an MLD is intended for a STA unless specified otherwise to be intended for an MLD or to be capable of intended for more than one STA50.
+An individually addressed MMPDU transmitted by an MLD through an affiliated STA(#12648) is intended for a STA affiliated with the peer MLD unless specified otherwise to be intended for an MLD(#12650).(#11749)

-Between an AP MLD and a non-AP MLD associated with the AP MLD, the following individually addressed MMPDUs shall be intended for an MLD:
+Between an AP MLD and a non-AP MLD AP MLD, the following individually addressed MMPDUs shall be intended for an MLD: (#11749)

 Authentication frame that includes a Basic Multi-Link element